On the complexity of $\mathbb H$-coloring for special oriented trees: The proof

-\begin{claim*} $\tau'$ is a WNU on H. \end{claim*} Let $x,y\in H$ be arbitrary.
-Note that all of the tuples $(y,x,\dots,x)$, $(x,y,x,\dots,x)$, \dots, $(x,\dots,x,y)$ fall under the same case (and subcase) of the construction, and that it can be neither (2c) nor (3c).
-In case (1) the WNU property follows from the fact that $\tau$ is a WNU on $A$ and $B$ while in cases (2a) and (3a) from the fact that the construction in these cases is independent of order and repetition of elements.
-In case (2b) the result is $\tau(y,x,\dots,x)$ for all the tuples in question while in case (3b) the result is always $y$. \end{proof}
+fall under the same case and subcase of the construction, and that it can be neither (2c) nor (3c).
+In case (1) the WNU property follows from the fact that $\tau$ is a WNU operation on $A$ and $B$ while in cases (2a) and (3a) from the fact that the construction in these cases is independent of order and repetition of elements.
+In case (2b) the result is $\tau(y,x,\dots,x)$ for all the tuples in question while in case (3b) the result is always $y$. \end{subproof} We proved that $\tau'$ is indeed a WNU polymorphism of $\mathbb H$ which concludes the proof of the lemma. \end{proof}